bufbuild-ru/docs/docs/subscription/faq/index.md

 ### Can I pay annually?

-At this time we only offer annual billing on the Enterprise plan, but let us know if you’d like an annual option for Teams or Pro—we appreciate the feedback.
+At this time we only offer annual billing on the Enterprise plan, but let us know if you’d like an annual option for Teams or Pro — we appreciate the feedback.

 ### Will I receive an invoice for my Buf Schema Registry subscription?